 The reaction to my art is very individual, as is art in general.
 What is “meh” to one person, may be emotionally powerful to another.
 I sometimes paint from real life scenes, photographs, or memories, but other times I invent the entire concept from start to finish- just letting my imagination flow.
 It’s fascinating when people connect deeply to a place that only existed in my mind, but once painted, now exists in the natural world as if it were a real place.
 The place is real to the person who connects with it.

+Your response to my art can be a reflection of how you’re feeling in that moment.
 Someone told me (after seeing my “Mountain Landscape” video, below), “I want to go there!”
 The trouble is, this place doesn’t exist other than in this painting.
-I didn’t even look at anything to paint it.
+I didn’t look at anything to paint it.
 I just put music on and let the scene take on a life of its own.

 The water is a moving, active element.
 I let the flow of the water direct the painting.
 In this way, the scene fell into an organic sense of order, as the scene mimicked the natural world.
 Water often shapes our landscape.